-We hope your column will include detailed, personal news of each classmate: job changes, places of residence, marriages, births, new educational plans or other specific events.
+We hope your column will include detailed news that is of broad interest, such as news about job changes, places of residence, marriages, births, new educational plans and other specifics about your classmates’ lives.

-You should be aware not only of classmates who remain unmentioned but also of those who send news frequently, such as: "Finished first semester law school," "Finished second semester law school," etc. We leave it to each secretary to decide when and how often a classmate's news should be printed.
+You should be aware not only of classmates who remain unmentioned but also of those who send news frequently, such as: “Finished first semester law school,” “Finished second semester law school,” etc. We encourage secretaries to use prudence in deciding when and how often a classmate’s news should be printed.

 The notes are proofread by a professional editor.
 We try to avoid substantial changes to your text.
 We follow AP style and will edit for consistency, accuracy, clarity and length.

-The magazine does not include photographs, which may be sent to you by classmates, in the Class Notes.
-Instead, we encourage alumni to post photographs on the Class News section of the class webpage.
+The magazine does not include photographs, which may be sent to you by classmates, in the class notes.
+Instead, we encourage alumni to post photographs on the Class News section of your class webpage.

 Your class must be represented in every issue.
 In the rare instance that you are not able to prepare notes for an upcoming issue, you should designate a classmate to cover for you.
 Please notify your alumni office liaison in advance.